 Dispatch Priming

 Incorrect information provided to officers can cause them to make tragic shooting errors.
-Learn how you can avoid dispatch priming.
+Learn how you can control dispatch priming.

 An intensive 8-hour course for public safety dispatchers.